NYCMOTI/NYC-Open-Bid/README.md

 setting up the codebase and running tests locally or with Docker.

 ## Secret Deploy Trigger
-If logged in as admin and you visit /admin/update/pull, it will make a git pull from stage branch on both app server 1 and app server 2 and restart phusion passenger so you can see any changes made to git
+visit /admin/update/pull (requires logged in as admin), it will make a git pull from stage branch on both app server 1 and app server 2 and restart phusion passenger so you can see any changes made to git

 TODO: use environment variables so it updates from the correct branch between stage and production